Public Policing – A Lesson in Restraint

 The police recognise that the petrol bomber is not throwing the bomb at anyone in particular.
 He is throwing it at the police force as a whole, at the police as an institution or organised body.
 There is nothing personal in what he is doing.

-For that reason, even though it may be slightly illogical, such actions tend to be considered by the general public as less of a crime than if he was attacking a single person.
+For that reason, even though it may be slightly illogical, such actions tend to be considered by the general public as less of a crime than if he were attacking a single person.
 This reckoning is often the basis for how we assess the gravity of many a crime.
-We will condemn crimes against the individual but we may have a much more casual and lenient attitude towards crimes, even violent crimes, against organisations.
+We will condemn crimes against individuals, but we may have a much more casual and lenient attitude towards crimes, even violent ones, against organisations.

-• Steal from a work colleague’s locker would earn widespread reprobation; steal from an employer and, although disapproved of, would not earn the same admonishment.
+• Stealing from a work colleague’s locker would earn widespread reprobation; stealing from an employer, although disapproved of, would not earn the same admonishment.

-• Graffiti on somebody’s house is considered as a more criminal action than graffiti on a public site or building which tends to be more accepted and is even sometimes considered as street art.
+• Graffiti on someone’s house is considered a more serious crime than graffiti on a public site or building, which tends to be more accepted and is even sometimes considered street art.

-• House burglary tends to be regarded as a more odious crime than shoplifting.
+• House burglary is often regarded as a more odious crime than shoplifting.

-Offences against the individual are deemed more serious and loathsome than those against organised structures, whether they are public or corporate bodies.
+Offences against individuals are deemed more serious and loathsome than those against organised structures, whether public or corporate bodies.

-It’s difficult to understand why that would be.
+It’s difficult to understand why that would be the case.
 It may be because we can relate more to the plight of the individual; it may be because we have an instinctive tendency to side with the victim, the afflicted or the underdog; it may be a deeper underlying resentment of authority and power.

-In the case of the petrol bomber, the police, as an institution, as a non-personal entity, is the target.
+In the case of the petrol bomber, the police, as an institution, as a non-personal entity, are the target.
 Even so, public opinion would generally consider the bomber’s actions to be misguided, reckless and criminal.
-He probably wouldn’t get a lot of support or sympathy.
+He probably wouldn’t get much support or sympathy.

-Policing relies on having the support and consent of the general public.
+Policing relies on public support and consent.
 The police have to be mindful of that.
-Unreasonable actions, disproportionate actions, unwarranted actions risk the disapprobation of the public.
+Unreasonable, disproportionate, or unwarranted actions risk public disapproval.

-If the police alienate or become too distant from the public, if their actions garner public sympathies to the protestors then things can all too easily get out of hand.
-Ten rioters can easily turn into a hundred, into a thousand rioters.
+If the police alienate or become too distant from the public, if their actions garner public sympathy for the protestors, then things can all too easily get out of hand.
+Ten rioters can easily turn into a hundred, then a thousand.
 The police have to therefore accept the abuse and barrage of missiles for fear that, if they appear to over-react, they might lose the support of the public.

-We might all agree with the principle that if somebody is intent on doing serious harm to another person, whether their target represents some organisation or not, then they should be stopped by any means necessary.
-In practice though, such a course of action is too risky and too damaging.
+We might all agree with the principle that if someone is intent on causing serious harm to another person, whether their target represents an organisation or not, they should be stopped by any means necessary.
+In practice, though, such a course of action is too risky and too damaging.

-On the face of it, the police do tend to pride themselves for operating with the use of minimum force.
-They may even suggest this as being an aspect of their professionalism but, in reality, it’s a reflection of the often precarious position they find themselves in.
+On the face of it, the police do tend to pride themselves on operating with minimum force.
+They may even suggest this as being an aspect of their professionalism, but, in reality, it’s a reflection of the often precarious position they find themselves in.

 The police need to maintain public support.
-They must always weigh up what is acceptable for them to do in the eyes of the public.
+They must always weigh up what is acceptable to them in the eyes of the public.

 That’s why they don’t shoot the petrol bomber – not that he doesn’t deserve it!